Tips for Preparing Children for a New Adopted Sibling

 - If possible, help your new adopted child set realistic expectations about what being adopted means and what life in your family will be like.
 If adopting from foster care, enlist the help of your child’s caseworker in setting realistic expectations and encouraging transition visits with your family.
 This is harder when adopting an older child internationally, but you can ask what preparation your child has received.

 - Read children’s books on families that have adopted—especially those who adopted older kids.
 (Creating a Family has a Book List to Help you Prepare Your Children for the Adoption of a Sibling)

-- Join an in-person or online adoption support group, and freely ask the advice of parents who’ve been down this road before.
+- Join an in-person or online adoption support group, and freely ask the advice of parents who have been down this road before.
 (One of the best is the Creating a Family Facebook Support Group)

 - Role-play with your children specific situations that may cause problems.
-If disrupting birth order, focus on situation where age or birth order has bequeathed privilege, such as oldest child has always got to pick out the movie first or oldest child gets to help dad mow the lawn.
-If adopting an older child who will be the youngest inyour family, focus on problematic situations such as wanting to tag along, getting into things, interrupting conversations, etc.
+If disrupting birth order, focus on situation where privileges have been tied to age or birth order, such as oldest child has always got to pick out the movie first or oldest child gets to help dad mow the lawn.
+If adopting an older child who will be the youngest in your family, focus on problematic situations such as wanting to tag along, getting into things, interrupting conversations, etc.

 - Enlist your existing children to be your helper in smoothing the transition for the new child.
 Have them brain storm things they can do to help the new child adapt to life in your family.

 - Schedule one on one time with each child.
 This may not be easy, but do your best to have this time once a week with each child.

 - Especially in the first few months post adoption when sibling rivalry may be intense, make a point of trying to catch your children cooperating or having fun each day.
 Make a note of it in your mind because it is easy to miss these moments in the midst of all the chaos.